-This course will be taught in two parts, each part consisting of 13, four-hour sessions ( daytime ), or three-hour sessions ( evening time ).
+This course will be taught in three segment parts, each segment part consisting of 9, four-hour sessions ( daytime ), or three-hour sessions ( evening time ).
 The same pose, and intended Life Model, or Figure Sculpture each time for the duration.
 There will be a one-half hour to one hour ( day ), or one-half hour ( night ) review for the class after the life model each session, making a total of four hours – ( day ), or three hours – ( night ).
 Additional optional limited workshop time available without life model, to work on the sculpture from a demonstration sculpture made during the life model session by the instructor.
 Limited optional workshop time is coordinated as a specific time slot each week depending on the class, and availability during a particular week.
 Limited optional workshop time is included in the class price, but utilizing the extra workshop time is not required.
 Rescheduling the limited optional workshop is not possible after the timeslot is coordinated with the students for the semester.
 The figure will be studied in greater depth than in the maquette course.
 The first half of the course will cover bone structure alignments, the masses and proportion.
 The second half will focus on the surface of masses and surface anatomy.
 Both halves of the course will cover geometric patterning of shapes, commensurate planes, and planar rhythms.

 The eye takes in information that the mind develops to realize subject and form.
 We only see what we think we know, and have learned to perceive.
 Through a series of exercises, students will begin the process of seeing dimensionally within a context of related shapes.
 Because of this study, students will initiate the necessary skills to construct aesthetic form.
 Sculpture study will comprise a three-dimensional figure sculpture in plasteline (non-drying clay).

 To develop the ability to take angles and proportions

 To understand glyptek shape as it describes form